nilearn/nilearn/doc/connectivity/region_extraction.rst

 thresholding strategy selected as thresholding_strategy='ratio_n_voxels'.
 We use thresholding strategy to first get foreground information present in the maps and then followed by robust region extraction on foreground information using Random Walker algorithm selected as extractor='local_regions'.

+Here, we control foreground extraction using parameter threshold=.5, which represents the expected proportion of voxels included in the regions (i.e. with a non-zero value in one of the maps).
+If you need to keep more proportion of voxels then threshold should be tweaked according to the maps data.

-The minimum number of voxels we keep is by defining min_region_size=1350 in mm^3 which means input should be given according to the volume of the voxel.
+The parameter min_region_size=1350 mm^3 is to keep the minimum number of extracted regions.
+We control the small spurious regions size by thresholding in voxel units to adapt well to the resolution of the image.
 Please see the documentation of nilearn.regions.connected_regions for more details.

-More explanation about threshold, threshold=0.5 can keep the nominal amount of non-zero voxels in brain volume across all the maps.
-If you need to keep more non-zero voxels across all maps then more should be the threshold which means that you have more chance of keeping the maps.

 .. literalinclude:: ../../examples/connectivity/plot_extract_regions_canica_maps.py
     :start-after: # regions, both can be done by importing Region Extractor from regions module